Regisle/TimelessJewelData/README.md

 basic example of parsing them in c# provided by Oxidisedgearz in examples folder

-list of which nodes are in range of what jewel socket can be found here https://gist.github.com/Scy147/7d1efbc19350fe94c07a68d7388c3566
+list of which nodes are in range of what jewel socket can be found in Jewel_Node_Link.json

 example of how to load it by @zao